 sworn the badger rolled his eyes before turning and jogging toward their camp.

-Faolan checked the dwarf for signs of life.
-He was alive, but only semi-conscious.
+Faolan checked the dwarf.
+He was alive but semi-conscious.
 Retrieving his medical kit from under the seat of his cart, he returned and knelt down by the dwarf.

 The young man’s eyes opened and he asked, “The rest of my party?”